bbauska/W3Cx-1of5-CSS.0x/README.md

 }
 ```

-You can use pixel values for both width and height, but you\'ll most often want to use percentages to set these so that your elements grow and shrink as appropriate based on the screen size.
+You can use pixel values for both width and height, but you&#39;ll most often want to use percentages to set these so that your elements grow and shrink as appropriate based on the screen size.

-For example, if we set the width of a paragraph to 30% as you resize the browser window, you\'ll see how that element dynamically resizes.
-That\'s because when you use percentages, the size is computed based on the element\'s \"[containing block](https://www.w3.org/TR/CSS22/visuren.html#containing-block)\", or the element that contains the one you\'re styling.
+For example, if we set the width of a paragraph to 30% as you resize the browser window, you&#39;ll see how that element dynamically resizes.
+That&#39;s because when you use percentages, the size is computed based on the element&#39;s \"[containing block](https://www.w3.org/TR/CSS22/visuren.html#containing-block)\", or the element that contains the one you&#39;re styling.
 If your element is just within the body tag, the width is computed based on the relationship with the screen width.

-Things are a bit more complicated with using a percentage to set an element\'s height.
-This is because typically the body\'s height is not specified, so if you use a percentage the size won\'t adjust.
+Things are a bit more complicated with using a percentage to set an element&#39;s height.
+This is because typically the body&#39;s height is not specified, so if you use a percentage the size won&#39;t adjust.

 <h4>min-width, max-width, min-height, max-height

 \[*Documentation*: [max and min width](https://www.w3.org/TR/CSS22/visudet.html#min-max-widths) and [max and min height](https://www.w3.org/TR/CSS22/visudet.html#min-max-heights)\]

-Setting width and height with percentages will save you work because your design will automatically optimize for the user\'s screen size.
-However, some elements can\'t grow and shrink as dynamically as text can.
+Setting width and height with percentages will save you work because your design will automatically optimize for the user&#39;s screen size.
+However, some elements can&#39;t grow and shrink as dynamically as text can.

 For example, images will get \"pixelated\" if you let them grow too large, and they can look really distorted.
 Thankfully, you can set max and min width and heights.
 This way, you can set a range for your image to grow and shrink where you know it will still look good.